 Occupational Therapists in the service must engage in clinical supervision and participate in CPD; through postgraduate study, independent research, and attendance at monthly journal clubs with Occupational Therapists from other Dublin Based HEIs as well as from the Trinity Centre for People with Intellectual Disabilities.
 The approach within Occupational Therapy Support is underpinned by the Person-Environment-Occupation Model (Law et al,1996), client-centred practice and recovery.
 Assessments and Interventions used within the service are evidence-based, with a number of tools such as the Trinity Student Profile / Electronic Trinity Student Profile and the Unilink Self-Management Programme developed within the service, and the subject of previous and current PhD level research.

-The operational and administration of the Disability Service includes financial management of the FDS Guidelines 2019-2020 management of Educational Support Workers, and strategy and policy development.
+The operational and administration of the Disability Service includes financial management of the Fund for Students with Disabilities management of Educational Support Workers, and strategy and policy development.
 The administrative function within the Disability Service ensures that each of the specific activities or processes it engages with are accurately defined, that the standard of quality expected for each activity is stated, and that metrics to measure these standards are operational.
 Disability Service staff report weekly, at the end of each Semester, and at the end of each Academic year on Key Performance Indicators specific to the activities they engage with.
 Weekly reports feed into bi-annual reviews that, in turn, form the basis of the Disability Service Annual Report.
 Issues emerging are continuously reviewed and form the basis of changes implemented to processes in a solution-focused approach.
 Procedures and workflows are operational to ensure that reports required by the College or by external bodies (HEA, AHEAD) are prepared accurately, on time, and to the standard required.